poteb/ConfigurationService/README.md

 Here we use different the same SQL Server instance for our test environments but different databases.
 And locally we use "." and a trusted connection.
 The base configuration remains unchanged.

 ### "Base" naming convention
-If a reference begins with "base-" the result of the reference replaces the whole key-value pair.
+If the name of the json property being processed is named *base* or *Base* the result of the reference replaces the whole key-value pair.
 Let's look at a standard appsettings.json file.
 ##### *appsettings.json:*
     {